FerretDB/FerretDB/website/blog/2024-07-09-monitor-ferretdb-performance-using-coroot.md

 description: >
   Observability is vital in any infrastructure.
 Find out how Coroot can provide real-time monitoring and visibility into a FerretDB setup.
 image: /img/blog/ferretdb-coroot.jpg
-tags: [tutorial, community, cloud, open source]
+tags: [observability, tutorial, community, cloud, open source]
 ---

 ![Monitor FerretDB Performance using Coroot](/img/blog/ferretdb-coroot.jpg)